Bull Terrier Puppy Guide

 Bringing home a Bull Terrier puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier has specific care needs shaped by its genetics and build.
 Prospective Bull Terrier owners should know that this medium terrier breed demands an informed approach to nutrition, exercise, and preventive health management.

 Feeding Schedule